-A chain of gourmet grocery stores and cafés originally based in the SoHo district of New York City.
+An American chain of gourmet grocery stores and cafés, founded in 1977 and originally based in the SoHo district of New York City.

-The chain currently contains 12 stores across the US, and about two dozen more in Asia, particularly Japan.
+The chain currently comprises 8 locations in the US and over 50 in Asia, more than half of which are in Japan.
 (They even have a store in Roppongi — I wonder if Pixeleen shops there?)

 A derby is a style of men's hat (known as a "bowler hat" outside the US).